The Book 4th Edition

 Sir William Crookes F.R.S.

+the afterlife.
 Initially they were all open-minded skeptics

-and it was only after thorough investigation that they accepted the
+and it was only after thorough investigation that they accepted

-and thinkers around the world such as Sir Arthur
+scientists and thinkers around the world such as Sir Arthur

-Conan Doyle, Sir Oliver Lodge, Arthur Findlay, Camille Flammarion, Dr
+Conan Doyle, Sir Oliver Lodge, Arthur Findlay, Camille Flammarion,

-Robert Hare, Professor Albert Einstein, Marconi, F.W.
+Hare, Professor Albert Einstein, Marconi, F.W.
 Myers, Professor

-William James and Dr Carrington who, after investigation,
+William James and Dr. Carrington who, after investigation,

 accepted the afterlife.

 of them the best-known names in science—who have worked

-to prove that immortality is a natural physical
+to prove that immortality is a natural physical phenomenon

-people whose major discoveries in other areas fundamentally changed the
+major discoveries in other areas fundamentally changed the

 way people work and live.
-Many considered themselves
+Many considered themselves to

 opposition from both traditional Christian clergy and from